- The museum

 - Support Boijmans

-The work of three of the most influential artists of the twentieth century is currently on view in Museum Boijmans Van Beuningen: Constantin Brancusi (1876-1957), Medardo Rosso (1858-1928) and Man Ray (1890-1976).
-Masterpieces will be flown in from top collections all over the world, including the Centre Pompidou in Paris and the Museum of Modern Art in New York.
-They include iconic sculptures never shown in the Netherlands, such as Brancusi’s ‘Princesse X’ (1915-16) and ‘Colonne sans fin’ (1918).
+During Spring 2014 Museum Boijmans Van Beuningen presented the work of three of the most influential artists of the twentieth century: Constantin Brancusi (1876-1957), Medardo Rosso (1858-1928) and Man Ray (1890-1976).
+Masterpieces were flown in from top collections all over the world, including the Centre Pompidou in Paris and the Museum of Modern Art in New York.
+They included iconic sculptures never shown in the Netherlands, such as Brancusi’s ‘Princesse X’ (1915-16) and ‘Colonne sans fin’ (1918).
 Brancusi, Rosso and Man Ray all used photography in an innovative way in their work.
 A group of forty sculptures and more than sixty photographs that the artists took of their sculptures afford a unique insight into their artistic practice.

 Rosso, Brancusi and Man Ray were decisive for the development of modern sculpture.
 Together with Auguste Rodin (1840-1917), Medardo Rosso is seen as the artist who introduced the Impressionist style to sculpture.
 Brancusi is known as the founder of modern sculpture with his highly abstracted forms in polished bronze and marble.
 Man Ray, who is best known as a photographer and painter, played an important role in Dada and Surrealism.
 He combined everyday items to create new objects, comparable to the ‘readymades’ of Marcel Duchamp (1887-1968).
 He also developed his own photographic technique, which he called ‘rayography’.